Zero-Temperature Phases of the 2D Hubbard-Holstein Model: A Non-Gaussian Exact Diagonalization Study

 While permuting the electronic operators with the polaronic transformation $\Upl$, they physically represent the same operators of dressed quasiparticles.
 Therefore, to evaluate the BCS-type electronic pairs, one has to compute a superposition of FFLO-type quasiparticle pairs, because the polaronic dressing exchanges momentum between electrons and phonons.

-Fig.~\ref{fig:DeltaSPairing} presents $P_s$ as a function of $u$ calculated for four different $\lambda$s.
+Figure~\ref{fig:DeltaSPairing} presents $P_s$ as a function of $u$ calculated for four different $\lambda$'s.
 The pairing correlation is close to 0.5 for $u=0$, which is the expectation value for a CDW state; it is strongly suppressed in the AFM phase due to the low rate of double occupancy.
-We observe an enhancement of $P_s$ in the intermediate regime B. This enhancement is relatively large for small $\lambda$, supporting the existence of superconductivity.
-With the increase of coupling strength, the pairing correlation in the intermediate regime A is gradually suppressed until $\lambda\sim3$, where it becomes a smooth crossover between the CDW and AFM phases (upto the parameter resolution selected in our calculation $\Delta u=0.1$).
+We observe an enhancement of $P_s$ in the intermediate regime B. {As shown in Appendix~\ref{app:superconductivity}, the enhancement is only evident for $s$-symmetry.} This enhancement is relatively large for small $\lambda$, supporting the existence of superconductivity.
+With the increase of coupling strength, both the pairing correlation {and the coherence of Cooper pairs} in the intermediate regime A are gradually suppressed until $\lambda\sim3$, where it becomes a smooth crossover between the CDW and AFM phases (up to the parameter resolution selected in our calculation $\Delta u=0.1$).
 If the intermediate regime B is indeed superconducting, the regime A with strong CDW fluctuations could be a crossover between CDW and superconductivity.